albertoW103/my-project-rotations/README.md

 # rotate_adsorbate.py

 A Python tool to generate rotated configurations of a molecule or protein using Euler angles.
-It supports both **grid-based** and **random sampling** and saves the rotated coordinates together with the corresponding angles.
-This tool is useful for **molecular simulations**, **protein orientation studies**, and **sampling in 3D rotational space**.
+It supports both grid-based and random sampling and saves the rotated coordinates together with the corresponding angles.
+This tool is useful for molecular simulations, protein orientation studies, and sampling in 3D rotational space.

 ---